RootstockCollective/collective-rewards-sc/README.md

 export PRIVATE_KEY="{your-private-key}"
 ```

-When you change to the project directory (`cd builder-incentives-sc`), the shell will ask you to run
+When you change to the project directory (`cd collective-rewards-sc`), the shell will ask you to run

 ```sh
 direnv allow